top of page

 WOMEN AND THE VOTE NEW YORK STATE provides a growing suffragist directory and gravesite map to help you explore New York's rich and influential suffragist history.
 You'll find famous individuals and those you've never heard of whose grassroots efforts resulted in passage of milestone legislation including the 19th Amendment (1920), the Civil Rights Act of 1964, and the Voting Rights Act of 1965.
 The Equal Rights Amendment (ERA)—proposed in 1923—remains one state shy of ratification to this day.

 On Election Day, we hope you’ll cast your vote and then visit suffragists gravesites in your community wearing your “I Voted” sticker to show your gratitude for their tireless work.
-Our filmmakers will be at many cemeteries asking visitors how the past and the fragility of suffrage inspires them to honor Susan B. Anthony's call to continue the work for a just and equitable society for all.
+When you do, ask yourself how the past and the fragility of suffrage inspires you to honor Susan B. Anthony's call to continue the work for a just and equitable society for all.

 Shirley Chisholm